francisco-milan/standalone/README.md

-# build local
+# build-local
-All abap2UI5 artifacts are combined into a single HTTP handler implementation.
+All abap2UI5 artifacts are combined into a single HTTP handler implementation as local classes.
 This approach makes your app completely independent of the rest of the system or any other abap2UI5 installation.

 #### Installation